awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-user-arn.md

    + *secret\-key\-id* is the corresponding IAM user's secret key ID you noted in [Step 1: Create an IAM User for the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-1) or [Step 3: Get the IAM User Credentials](#register-on-premises-instance-iam-user-arn-3)\.
    + *secret\-access\-key* is the corresponding IAM user's secret access key you noted in [Step 1: Create an IAM User for the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-1) or [Step 3: Get the IAM User Credentials](#register-on-premises-instance-iam-user-arn-3)\.
    + *iam\-user\-arn* is the IAM user's ARN you noted earlier in [Step 1: Create an IAM User for the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-1)\.
-   + *supported\-region* is the identifier of a region supported by AWS CodeDeploy where your AWS CodeDeploy applications, deployment groups, and application revisions are located \(for example, `us-west-2`\)\.
+   + *supported\-region* is the identifier of a region supported by CodeDeploy where your CodeDeploy applications, deployment groups, and application revisions are located \(for example, `us-west-2`\)\.
 For a list of regions, see [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
 **Important**
 If you chose **Delete** next to one of the access keys in [Step 3: Get the IAM User Credentials](#register-on-premises-instance-iam-user-arn-3), and your on\-premises instance is already using the associated access key ID and secret access key, you will need to follow the instructions in [Step 4: Add a Configuration File to the On\-Premises Instance](#register-on-premises-instance-iam-user-arn-4) to specify a different access key ID and secret access key associated with this IAM user\.
 Otherwise, any deployments to your on\-premises instance might be stuck in a perpetual pending state or fail altogether\.

 ## Step 5: Install and Configure the AWS CLI<a name="register-on-premises-instance-iam-user-arn-5"></a>

-Install and configure the AWS CLI on the on\-premises instance\. \(The AWS CLI will be used in [Step 7: Install the AWS CodeDeploy Agent ](#register-on-premises-instance-iam-user-arn-7) to download and install the AWS CodeDeploy agent on the on\-premises instance\.\)
+Install and configure the AWS CLI on the on\-premises instance\. \(The AWS CLI will be used in [Step 7: Install the CodeDeploy Agent ](#register-on-premises-instance-iam-user-arn-7) to download and install the CodeDeploy agent on the on\-premises instance\.\)

 1. To install the AWS CLI on the on\-premises instance, follow the instructions in [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
 **Note**
-AWS CodeDeploy commands for working with on\-premises instances became available in version 1\.7\.19 of the AWS CLI\.
+CodeDeploy commands for working with on\-premises instances became available in version 1\.7\.19 of the AWS CLI\.
 If you have a version of the AWS CLI already installed, you can check its version by calling aws \-\-version\.

 1. To configure the AWS CLI on the on\-premises instance, follow the instructions in [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.
 **Important**
 As you configure the AWS CLI \(for example, by calling the aws configure command\), be sure to specify the secret key ID and secret access key of an IAM user that has, at minimum, the following AWS access permissions in addition to the access permissions specified in the [Prerequisites for Configuring an On\-Premises Instance](instances-on-premises-prerequisites.md)\.
-This makes it possible for you to download and install the AWS CodeDeploy agent on the on\-premises instance:
+This makes it possible for you to download and install the CodeDeploy agent on the on\-premises instance:

    ```
    {